AbbyWilton/TellingStories/README.md

-# Wilton_PublicPortfolio
-This is my public portfolio for Telling Stories.
+This is my public portfolio for Telling Stories with Data at Carnegie Mellon University.
 # My page URL:
 https://abbywilton.github.io/Wilton_publicPortfolio/